jhoyland/MooDown/README.md

 * Wonderful
 ~~~

+If any answer is non-numerical the whole question will be interpreted as short answer even if some answers are numerical.
 Again feedback and partial credit answers can be given.
 For short answer questions it can be useful to have more than one correct answer to allow for small variations in students correct answers.